Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 - Don’t always write marketing posts – Yes, sometimes you may need to write funny stuff, post interesting images and quotes among others.
 This way, the increased engagement will increase visibility of your posts.
 In fact, top marketers combine fun and business.
 This is where you have a funny, likeable photo but in the text you include a call to action for your product or mailing list.

 - Use it for lead generation – Post a lot of stuff that will make people want to join your mailing list.
 Once they join your list it will be easier for them to become future clients.
-For example, I recently got a lot of people joining my job alerts mailing list from Facebook, some of whom are now great friends and customers.
-In this mailing list, I help writers find genuine writing jobs.
+For example, I recently got a lot of people joining my free mini-course for writers mailing list from Facebook, some of whom are now great friends and customers.
+In this mailing list, I give writers free valuable tips via email.

 - Sponsor your marketing posts – Note that it’s better to use pages to add people to your list than to buy directly.
 However, you can still market your products or services directly and laser-target your customers.
 E.g. if you’re selling nice ladies shoes, you can target women between ages 21 and 40 who like Prada, Manicure, Spa, Gucci and Louis Vuitton.
 Note that these are not all shoes but ladies who buy Prada bags are likely to buy Gucci shoes.